 - Check the verification methods on the original site are still working.

 - Click Submit to start the change of address process.

-Congratulations, you’ve changed your domain name and moved the website.
-You now have the new website working with a new domain name and a full backup of the original site in case of problems.
+Congratulations, you’ve changed your WordPress website name URL.
+You now have a website working with your new domain name and a full backup of the original site in case of problems.

 Keith is the founder of Fat Frog Media.
 He has worked in the tech, fitness, food, and hospitality industries.
 Keith helps businesses improve their marketing and conversion rates.